Unleashed Education Blog

 Are you ready to dive into the adorable world of puppy photography?

 We host regular Lounge calls in our Premium Membership, focusing on a particular topic each month, and this time we celebrated the joy of photographing puppies.
-We're sharing the bare bones of what we spoke about during the hour-long Zoom session here, but if you want to hear the whole thing, the replay is waiting for you in the membership archives.
+We're sharing the bare bones of what we spoke about during the hour-long Zoom session here, but if you want to hear the whole thing, the replay is waiting for you in the Unleashed Live archives when you login or join the membership.

 Let's explore three different puppy photography scenarios and how to make the most out of your sessions.